|

 Creating a Machine Learning Sentiment Analysis Bot

-This lesson is aligned with the National Curriculum in England: Secondary Curriculum (Key Stage 2/3)
+This lesson is aligned with the National Curriculum in England: Secondary Curriculum (Key Stage 2/3), Curriculum for Wales (Digital Competence Framework), ISTE standards for students, and CSTA K-12 CS standards.

 Overview